Tag Archives: video game review

 Review

-I was sent a free copy of New Arc Line to review.
+I was sent free early Alpha access to Cycles of Aylorea to review for my blog.
 While I am very grateful for the opportunity, I won’t let it sway my opinions.
 This will be my honest review.

 I am happy to announce my newest sponsor, Game Nerdz.
 If you’re looking to buy any card games, board games, miniatures, and more, get it over at Game Nerdz using my affiliate links.
 Game Nerdz offers some fantastic pricing on anything you need, and it really helps me out.